viatorislye/data-science-SP25/challenges/c12-policing-assignment.md

 - What are the basic facts about this dataset?
 - During the data collection of this dataset
-  - In the state of MA, the number of MA vehicles pull over was 3053713
+  - In the state of MA, the number of MA vehicles pull over was 3053713, then CT with 82906, NY with 69059, NH with 51514, and then RI with 39375.
+There is also 109857 in the other category and 9814 NA.
-  - There were 55830 searchs conducted
+  - There were 55830 searches conducted
   - There were 3602 frisk performed
   - This data was collected from 1-1-2007 to 12-31-2015
+  - Twice as many men got stopped versus female
+  - White people were stopped the most, followed by Black people, Hispanic people, and then Asian/Pacific islander.
+However 11008 citation were listed as other and there were 916 NAs.
+  - There were no pedestrian stops which makes sense as this was a data set on highway stops
+  - The youngest age pulled over was 10, the median age was 34, the mean age was 36.47 with the oldest age that was pulled over was 94.
+    However there are 158006 NAs in this column, so a good portion of this pull over are missing this information.
+  - In this data set, there are a lot of NAs through which is concern as there is lost information in that missing info.
+Whether it was a officer being lazy, was unsure or trying to hide something, we do not know nor will ever.
 - …

 Note that we have both a `subject_race` and `race_Raw` column.
 There are